Isonoe (moon)

+Isonoe /aɪˈsɒnoʊ.iː/, also known as Jupiter XXVI, is a little retrograde irregular satellite of Jupiter.

+Discovery and Naming

-Isonoe /aɪˈsɒnoʊ.iː/, also known as Jupiter XXVI, is a retrograde irregular satellite of Jupiter.
-It was discovered by a team of astronomers from the University of Hawaii led by Scott S. Sheppard in 2000, and given the temporary designation S/2000 J 6.
+It was discovered by a team of astronomers from the University of Hawaiʻi led by Scott S. Sheppard in 2000, and given the temporary designation S/2000 J 6.

-Isonoe is about 4 kilometres in diameter, and orbits Jupiter at an average distance of 23,833,000 km in 688.61 days, at an inclination of 166° to the ecliptic (169° to Jupiter's equator), in a retrograde direction and with an eccentricity of 0.166.

 It was named in October 2002 after Isonoe, one of the Danaïdes in Greek mythology, and a lover of Zeus (Jupiter).

+Orbit

+Isonoe orbits Jupiter at an average distance of 23,322,670 km in 691,62 days, at an inclination of 165° to the ecliptic, in a retrograde direction and with an eccentricity of 0.226.

-Isonoe belongs to the Carme group, made up of irregular retrograde moons orbiting Jupiter at a distance ranging between 23 and 24 Gm and at an inclination of about 165°.
+It belongs to the Carme group, made up a tightly of irregular retrograde moons orbiting Jupiter at a distance ranging between 22.7–23.5 million km, at an inclination of about 165°, and eccentricities between 0.24 and 0.28.

+Physical characteristics

+Isonoe's estimated diameter is 4 kilometers, assuming an albedo of 4%.

+Like the other members of the Carme group (Exception Kalyke) it is light red in color (B–V = 0.78 ± 0.05, V–R = 0.53 ± 0.04), similar to D-type asteroids.

+Origin

+Isonoe probably did not form near Jupiter but was captured by Jupiter later.Like the other members of the Carme group, which have similar orbits, Isonoe is probably the remnant of a broken, captured heliocentric asteroid.